 Keeping people safe is the first job of government.
 Unfortunately, the current administration is failing the residents who need us most.
 It is also failing the men and women who serve us.
 Our young people face an epidemic of gun violence.
 Last year, we had nearly twice the number of 13-year-olds charged with violent crimes than in the year before.
 Too many people don’t feel safe in their own neighborhood.
-Between 2014 and 2018, auto thefts increased 280 percent.
+Between 2014 and 2018, auto thefts nearly tripled; they are up 180%.
 The number of murders doubled.
 Violent crime last year was at a level not seen in a decade.
 Yet our police department is understaffed by more than 130 positions.

 We need to come together to address these challenges.
 You deserve a safe city where citizens and officers are treated fairly.
 Let me give you an example of why leadership from the Mayor’s Office matters on these important safety issues.